 Prior to joining the university in 1997, Ms. Aparicio Blackwell worked in safety and fire management at Potomac Electric Power Company and for American University and Montgomery College (as a student worker).
 Ms. Aparicio Blackwell received the President’s Distinguished Service Award for public service at UMD and was named UMD’s Outstanding Woman of Color.
 Ms. Aparicio Blackwell is a member of the Board of Trustees from Montgomery College, is a graduate and board member of Leadership Maryland and Leadership Montgomery, and serves as a board member of the International Town/Gown Association.

-Senior Researcher and Evaluation Officer, de Beaumont Foundation
+Director of Research and Impact, de Beaumont Foundation

 Principal, Prevention at Work, LLC